nspi/vbcg/README.md

 `cd src;` `python main.py`

 #### Compatibility

-The current master branch has been tested on Ubuntu 14.04 and Microsoft Windows 7.
+The current development branch is tested on Ubuntu 14.04 (and on Ubuntu 12.04 using [Travis-CI](https://travis-ci.org/nspi/vbcg)).
+The current master branch is additionally tested on Windows 7.

 ## Available data
 | Information   								  | FPS | Duration | Resolution | Download 	    |